EdenRochmanSharabi/audio-raytracing/README.md

 ## Acknowledgments

-- The project utilizes principles from geometric acoustics and computer graphics
+- The project draws inspiration from both game audio and architectural acoustics
-- Inspired by ray tracing techniques used in visual rendering and architectural acoustics
+- Thanks to everyone who contributed ideas and feedback